ssm2017/ostmu/README.md

   - Check the ostmu/models files (the strings surrounded by <[ ]> will be replaced by variables)

-  - run the file named "install"
+  - run the file named "install" (as root)

 Create a new simulator
 ----------------------

-Run the file named
+Run the file named (as root)

     create_sim_files